Britain takes step toward Brexit with repeal bill

 The publication of the bill is the first step in a long legislative process to ease Brexit, which is stretching the government with the sheer volume of issues to cover.

-A report by the government's spending watchdog said Britain's planned new customs system might not be ready in time for Brexit, adding to a list of concerns over the government's plans.
+A report by the government's spending watchdog said Britain's planned new customs system, essential to smooth trade, might not be ready in time for Brexit, adding to a list of concerns over the government's plans.

 "We have been clear from the outset that we are putting the resources in place, have got the resources in place that we need to deliver on Brexit," May's spokesman told reporters.